Visiting Sana’a Yemen, A Travel Diary

 Bab al Yemen

 This is the gate to Yemen, giving access to Old Sana’a passing through its over one-thousand-year-old fortified walls.
-The gate is busy, people constantly walking and driving in and out.
+The gate is busy, with people constantly walking and driving in and out.

 A woman driving a Landcruiser full of kids laid on her horn to get my attention while the whole car waved at me.
 She wanted to make sure that I knew they were welcoming me into their city.
 Gamal even added, “See, Yemen is much more progressive than Saudi Arabia.
-Woman drive here, did you know that?”.
+Women drive here, did you know that?”.

 Obviously, Gamal is used to most tourists assuming that some of the restrictions of its neighbors happen here.

-The most magical of the Bab al Temen was still yet to come.
+The most magical of the Bab al Yemen was still yet to come.
 Gamal ushered me toward a dark hallway corridor.
 I could see white gypsum steps going up inside.
 This was the passage that led atop the Bab al Yemen.
 There we stood with several other onlookers watching the lively city under that golden light as the sun started to make its escape below the horizon.

 The Great Mosque of Sana’a